SUZhaoyu/deform_conv_tensorflow/README.md

 ## Introduction
 This repo is a tensorflow implementation of [deformable convolution](https://arxiv.org/abs/1703.06211) with C++/CUDA.

-The core CUDA implementation logic is borrowed from the original [MXNet implementation](https://github.com/msracver/Deformable-ConvNets) and I rewrote the code to increase the readability.
+The core implementation idea is borrowed from the original [MXNet implementation](https://github.com/msracver/Deformable-ConvNets) and [here](https://github.com/Zardinality/TF-deformable-conv).
+I rewrote the code to increase the readability.

 The repo also contains a simple trial test and visualization of the offsets, which lies at the core concept in deformable convolution.